tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 [&uparrow; Back to Outline](#outline)

-Method `CheckTx` includes an `Events` field in its `Response*`.
-Method `FinalizeBlock` includes an `Events` field at the top level in its `Response*`, and one `events` field per transaction included in the block.
+Method `FinalizeBlock` includes an `events` field at the top level in its `Response*`, and one `events` field per transaction included in the block.
-Applications may respond to these ABCI++ methods with a set of events.
+Applications may respond to ABCI++ method of transaction execution with a set of events.
-Events allow applications to associate metadata about ABCI++ method execution with the transactions and blocks this metadata relates to.
+Events allow applications to associate metadata with transactions and blocks.
-Events returned via these ABCI++ methods do not impact Tendermint consensus in any way and instead exist to power subscriptions and queries of Tendermint state.
+Events returned via `FinalizeBlock` do not impact Tendermint consensus in any way and instead exist to power subscriptions and queries of Tendermint state.

 An `Event` contains a `type` and a list of `EventAttributes`, which are key-value